ACLU-NCA StaffMay 08, 2012

 Seema Sadanandan, Policy and Advocacy Director

-Seema Sadanandan is the Program Director at ACLU-NCA.
-She joined the ACLU-NCA in 2013 and oversees non-litigation advocacy efforts in defending civil rights and liberties in the District.
+Seema Sadanandan is the Policy and Advocacy Director at ACLU-NCA.
+She joined the ACLU-NCA in 2013 and oversees legislative and advocacy efforts in defending civil rights and liberties in the District.
 Seema leads the organization’s efforts in combating discrimination and addressing other issues that have a disproportionate impact on communities of color, such as the enforcement of the District’s marijuana laws and the need for decriminalization.
 Prior to joining the ACLU, Seema was a documentary filmmaker and campaign strategist for social movements in the United States and abroad.
 She is a graduate of American University’s Washington College of Law and Tulane University.